aiolivia26/bakemate-app/README.md

 Baking Timer, access to a variety of recipes with advanced search, instructions, and ingredients for each recipe

 Future Additions:
-In the future, I would want to add the hamster as a 'BakeMate' and add a few animations.
 I would also like to make the UI better structured.

 Challenges Faced:
 I had a few challenges with implementing the API.
 First of all, I did not realize that the API I was pulling from had a limit on the number of requests.
 Also, I struggled a bit with the formatting.